 You should familiarize yourself with the entire General Order and its attachments enclosed with this letter, which prescribes mandatory discharge and monitoring requirements.
-Sampling, monitoring, and reporting requirements that are applicable to your treatment and disposal methods must be completed in accordance with the sections of the General Order and the attached Monitoring and Reporting Program (MRP).
-This MRP was developed after consideration of your treatment system infrastructure and site conditions described in the attached Technical Memorandum.
+Sampling, monitoring, and reporting requirements applicable to your treatment and disposal methods must be completed in accordance with the appropriate treatment system sections of the General Order and the attached Monitoring and Reporting Program (MRP).
+This MRP was developed after consideration of your waste characterization and site conditions described in the attached Technical Memorandum.